 The act of the majority of the CCIAOR Board of Directors present at a meeting at which a quorum is present shall be the act of the CCIAOR Board of Directors.

-Website Display of Leadership.

-The CCIAOR website shall contain an easily accessible list of the names of all Officers and Directors, showing their current title and term expiration date, as well as the total number of terms and years served.

-NAR Director Selection Process.

-Should CCIAOR be entitled to a NAR Director position, CCIAOR members shall elect a two (2) year term NAR Director.
-The candidates for the NAR Director position shall obtain 25 signatures from CCIAOR members on a petition available through the Election Committee at the Membership Secretary’s office, and the candidate must be a REALTOR® who is a Past Officer or Director of CCIAOR in good standing.

-MAR Directors and Alternate Directors

-MAR Directors and Alternates must either be CCIAOR members, with Committee or Board of Directors experience or a Designated REALTOR®.
-Appointed by the President-Elect, MAR Directors and Alternates may serve for two (2) consecutive two (2) year terms.

 Chief Executive Officer.

 There shall be a Chief Executive Officer (“CEO”), appointed by the CCIAOR Board of Directors, who shall be responsible for all daily operations of the CCIAOR.
 The CEO shall have the authority to hire, supervise, evaluate and terminate other staff and shall perform such other duties, as prescribed by the CCIAOR Board of Directors.
 The CEO shall also keep the records of the CCIAOR and carry on all necessary correspondence with the NATIONAL ASSOCIATION OF REALTORS® and the Massachusetts Association of REALTORS®.